why social engineering attacks are more effective than malware

 Social Engineering Targets Decisions, Not Systems

-This difference matters because:
+This distinction matters because:

 • Systems can be patched

-• Humans must keep working
+• Humans must continue operating

-• Decisions happen under pressure
+• Decisions are often made under pressure

 Malware Depends on Exploitable Vulnerabilities